25prabhu10/notes/docs/Languages/CSS/CSS.md

    </head>
    ```

-3. **External stylesheet**: The CSS is written in a separete file, which is then refernced by the HTML document through the use of `<link>` element.
+3. **External stylesheet**: The CSS is written in a separate file, which is then referenced by the HTML document through the use of `<link>` element.
 The external file has a file extension as `.css`.

-   CSS inside external file, like `styles.css`:
+   - CSS inside external file, like `styles.css`:

    ```css
    p {